Optimality and robustness in path-planning under initial uncertainty: Robust path planning

 Perhaps the most obvious robust approach is to consider a Stackelberg-type ``game against nature'', where the worst target is always chosen (by a supposed opponent) based on our choice of a waypoint.
 In this case, the time to target after identification is

 and the worst-case optimal solution is to go from $\source$ to any waypoint

 This approach (illustrated in Figure \ref{f:worst_case}A) does not use any information from $\bphat$ and is thus very conservative.
-E.g., the worst case scenario could be very unlikely and $q(\sw)$ can be quite far from the average-case optimal $q(\sa).$ Similarly, the worst case scenario $\qbar(\sa)$ can be much costlier than $\qbar(\sw).$ While these quantities can be compared directly, a more nuanced discussion of the ``worst versus average'' trade-offs will be covered in \S \ref{ss:average_worst}.
+E.g., the worst-case scenario could be very unlikely and $q(\sw)$ can be quite far from the average-case optimal $q(\sa).$ Similarly, the worst-case scenario $\qbar(\sa)$ can be much costlier than $\qbar(\sw).$ While these quantities can be compared directly, a more nuanced discussion of the ``worst versus average'' trade-offs will be covered in \S \ref{ss:average_worst}.
+The computational cost of obtaining $\sw$ through our Fast Marching implementation is still $O(mM\log M)$.

 As we show in Figure \ref{f:worst_case}B, the same approach also works for the exponentially distributed random certainty time discussed in section \ref{sec:ExponentialRandomT}.
 For the specified rate $\lambda > 0$, the worst-case optimal trajectory is found by using $\qbar$ instead of $q$ in PDE \eqref{eq:random_terminate} and then following $(- \nabla u^\lambda)$ from $\source$ to the corresponding motionless point.
 This waypoint $\sw$ is one of the local minima of $\qbar,$ but we may not reach it if the target is identified earlier.
 (Note that this is the worst case with respect to $\xhat$ only while $T$ is still assumed to be random.
-If we allowed $T$ to be chosen by the opponent/nature, it would always result in $T=0,$ yielding $\qbar(\source)$ as our time to the worst case target.)
+If we allowed $T$ to be chosen by the opponent/nature, it would always result in $T=0,$ yielding $\qbar(\source)$ as our time to the worst-case target.)